arendst/Tasmota/scripter.md

 **delay(x)** pauses x milliseconds (should be as short as possible)
 **spin(x m)** set gpio pin x (0-16) to value m (0,1) only the last bit is used, so even values set the pin to zero and uneven values set the pin to 1
 **spinm(x m)** set pin mode gpio pin x (0-16) to mode m (input=0,output=1,input with pullup=2)
+**ws2812(array)** copies an array (defined with m:name) to the WS2812 LED chain  the array should be defined as long as the number of pixels. the color is coded as 24 bit RGB

 >**#name** names a subroutine, subroutines are called with **=#name**
 **#name(param)** names a subroutines with a parameter is called with **=#name(param)**